gabrielstarosky/gabrielstarosky/README.md

 * APIs
 * Shell script
 * Python programming
+* Apache Spark with Pyspark library

 - 🌱 I’m currently learning java.
 I want to work with java in Hadoop framework
 - 📫 How to reach me::
 - - **E-mail**: gabrielstarosky@gmail.com
 - - **Linkedin**: https://www.linkedin.com/in/gabriel-hartleben-starosky-73aa7611b/
+- :bulb: My projects' practices are the object orientation development, the SOLID principles adoption and clean code writing.
+It helps me to be more productive and to make my code easier to read, to maintain and to test.

 **Do you want to know my portfolio?
 My portfolios are published here on Github:**